BastienLBCH/poc-messaging-service-queries/README.md

 ## Usage
-This API provides endpoints to create conversations, post messages and add a participant to a conversation.
+This API provides endpoints to list conversations, get messages and members from a conversations

 ### List all user's conversation